nemonik/drone/README.md

 A copy of the Drone Enterprise Edition license can be found [here](https://github.com/drone/drone/blob/master/LICENSE).

-The code the project that builds this image and pushes it to Docker Hube is distributed under the BSD 3-Clause "New" or "Revised" License and can be read [here](LICENSE).
+The code for this project that builds the [nemonik/drone](https://hub.docker.com/r/nemonik/drone) image and pushes it to Docker Hub is distributed under the BSD 3-Clause "New" or "Revised" License and can be read [here](LICENSE).

-Please, don't confuse the two.
+Please, don't confuse the two licenses.

 ## How do I use this container image?